Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 - Model Development
 Two main strategies are usually used to develop the models:
 	1. **Full Model**
-	No predictor selection is applied .
+	No predictor selection is applied.
 Pros: avoid improper predictor selection due to predictor selection bias.
-Cons: requires much prior knowledge  to adequately preselect the biologically relevant predictors for modelling.
+Cons: requires much prior knowledge to preselect the biologically relevant predictors for modeling adequately.

 	2. **Variable selection**
 	**Backward Elimination** of ‘redundant’ predictors or **Forward Selection** of ‘promising’ ones.
 The backward procedure is initialized with the full multivariable and then subsequently removes predictors based on a predefined criterion.
 Forward selection is when predictors are added to the multivariable model one by one.
-There is no agreement on the optimal method among the two methods, The choice of methods is highly *Content-Specific*.
+There is no agreement on the optimal method among the two methods.
+The choice of methods is highly *Content-Specific*.

 - Outcome
-The outcome of a prediction aims to reflects a clinically significant and patient relevant health state, for example, death yes or no, or absence or presence of Leukemia.
-In case of prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development.
+The outcome of a prediction aims to reflect a clinically significant and patient-relevant health state, for example, death yes or no, or absence or presence of Leukemia.
+In the case of a prognostic prediction model, a follow-up period is needed to be clearly defined for outcome development.
 [Hendriksen]

 - Clinics-friendly Accommodation
-Regression model can be too complicated to use in daily clinical uses, the model is usually simplify by rounding coefficient toward integer numbers for easier scoring.
-However, such accommodation might negatively effected the accuracy of the model and thus needs to be applied carefully.
+The regression model can be too complicated to use in daily clinical uses; the model is usually simplified by rounding coefficient toward integer numbers for easier scoring.
+However, such accommodation might negatively affect the model's accuracy and thus needs to be applied carefully.

 ### 3) Predicting Treatment Response<a name="33"></a>